-Every enterprise has a unique risk profile.
-This is based on a wide range of factors including geographic disposition, sector, the scope of security and resiliency plans, organizational size and structure, supply chain, and much more.
+Every enterprise has a unique risk profile based on a range of factors including geographic disposition, sector, scope of security and resiliency plans, organizational size and structure, supply chain, and much more.
 Without the right customized tools tailored for your organization in place, it’s challenging to stay ahead of threats and disruptions to your people, places, operations, and digital systems.

 To create a resilient organization, robust risk intelligence and situational awareness are essential in managing and mitigating the impact of critical events.
-In fact, the entire Critical Event Management (CEM) process starts with risk intelligence.
+The entire Critical Event Management (CEM) process starts with risk intelligence.

 What is Risk Intelligence?

-Risk intelligence is the result of a systematic process wherein raw data is collected, analyzed, assessed, and transformed into relevant and reliable knowledge.
-This knowledge empowers decision-makers and operators to take action for the benefit of their organization.
+Risk intelligence emerges from a systematic process wherein raw data is collected, analyzed, assessed, and transformed into relevant and reliable knowledge.
+This knowledge enables decision-makers and operators to take action for the benefit of their organization.

-Great, comprehensive hyper-local risk intelligence empowers your organization with a common operating picture that displays all reported risk events but alerts you only to relevant risks that impact you.
-Only what’s important.
+Comprehensive hyper-local risk intelligence is crucial as it empowers your organization with a common operating picture displaying all reported risk events while only alerting you to relevant risks impacting your company, people, and assets.

 At Everbridge, risk intelligence comes from a combination of thousands of trustworthy data sources and the work of a team of experienced analysts.
-The data sources provide a layered, contextual perspective for our expert analysts, who work in the RIMC (Risk Intelligence Monitoring Center) around the clock, to identify incidents that may impact your company, your employees, and your assets.
+The data sources provide a layered, contextual perspective for our expert analysts, who work in the RIMC (Risk Intelligence Monitoring Center) around the clock.
+Together, they work to identify incidents that may impact your company, your employees, and your assets.

 Risk Intelligence is More Than AI, and it’s Not Just Social Media Monitoring

-It’s essential to employ a hyper-local risk intelligence system powered by humans and AI to reap the most value for your organization.
+It’s essential to employ a hyper-local risk intelligence system powered by humans and Automated Intelligence (AI) to reap the most value for your organization.
 AI can only do so much.
-If an organization is only using AI, they are likely to receive missing details, inaccurate and imprecise reporting, unreported events, and no path to robust integrations.
+If an organization is only using AI, they may receive inaccurate and imprecise reporting, unreported events, and no path to robust integrations.

-To that end, keep in mind that speed needs to be balanced with quality.
+To that end, keep in mind that speed needs to balance with quality.
 It’s better to give our team a little time to process the information so that you get more accurate, actionable information than a barrage of possibly meaningless alerts.
-Because of the error rate for AI-only-based risk intelligence, alert fatigue easily sets in.
-In addition, do you really want to make a major decision based on a tweet?
+Because of the error rate for AI-only-based risk intelligence, alert fatigue can easily set in.
+Do you want to make a knee-jerk decision based on a tweet?
+Probably not.

 If there are, on average, 42,000 risk events per month, one can assume 10% of these events are incorrect/concerning due to inaccurate geocoding, misinformation/disinformation, or simple non-actionability.
-This shows that the number of incidents to disregard can be as significant as the ones to pay attention to.
+In some situations, the number of incidents to disregard can be as significant as the ones to pay attention to.

 By leveraging Everbridge’s risk monitoring intelligence solution, you can capture (and adjust) your notifications based on your risk tolerance and the nexus of incident severity and proximity to identified assets.
 You’ll also receive situation reports, special event briefings, and custom reports tailored to the business impact alerts may have on your organization or location.